msavoury/TIL/Java-Concurrency.md

 A synchronzier is any object that coordinates the control flow of threads based on its state.
 Synchronizers contain internal state that determines whether threads should have to wait/block or be allowed to proceed.

 ##Latches
-- Delays the progress of threads until it reaches its end state
+A **latch** delays the progress of threads until it reaches its end state
 - Acts as a gate, and no thread can pass
 - Once gate is opened, it allows all threads to pass, and cannot be closed again
 - The java class used for this is ```CountDownLatch```